Buying Guide to Outdoor Propane Heaters

 How Long Does a 20lb Propane Tank Last for a Heater?

-A standard 20lb propane tank holds about 4.7 gallons, equivalent to approximately 430,050 BTUs.
+A typical 20lb propane tank will contain around 4.7 gallons, which amounts to 430,050 BTUs under ideal circumstances.

-Runtime (hours) = Total BTUs in Tank / Heater BTU Rating
+Runtime (hours) = BTUs in Tank / Heater’s BTU Rating

 Propane heater vs electric heater: pros and cons